bioinformatics-centre/kaiju/README.md

 `makeDB.sh -p`
 Download the protein sequences belonging to the representative set of genomes from the [proGenomes](http://progenomes.embl.de/) database.
+This dataset generally covers a broader phylogenenic range compared to the RefSeq dataset, and is therefore recommended, especially for environmental samples.

 Additionally, viral genomes from NCBI RefSeq can be added by using the option `-v`.